acoomans/iOS-MagnifyingGlass/README.md

 **Howto**:

-Simply create a _ACMagnifyingView_ view and a magnifier will show up when you tap the screen, magnifying the view and its subviews.
+Simply create a _ACMagnifyingView_ view (with alloc/initWithFrame or from nib) and a magnifier will show up when you tap the screen, magnifying the view and its subviews.

 It is possible to use a custom magnifier, like this: